Pece17/LinuxServerManagement/README.md

 exit
 ```

+Salt Minion is now installed on ```ubuntussh```

-# Installing Docker (Work in progress)
+# Installing Docker

-Navigate to address https://computingforgeeks.com/install-docker-and-docker-compose-on-debian-10-buster/ to view the instructions for installing Docker on ```bustergraafinen```
+Navigate to address https://computingforgeeks.com/install-docker-and-docker-compose-on-debian-10-buster/ to view the instructions for installing Docker on ```bustergraafinen``` Debian 10 Buster

 Open ```bustergraafinen``` terminal and update the package lists